 Wastewater generated by the proposed project would be conveyed through the City of San Diego Metropolitan Wastewater Department's collection system and eventually treated at the Point Loma WWTP.
 As stated previously, the Point Loma WWTP currently treats approximately 152 million gallons (5-year average) of wastewater per day and has capacity to treat up to 240 million gallons of wastewater per day (City of San Diego Public Utilities 2015a).
-The proposed project would generate 120,485 gallons of wastewater per day, representing 0.0008% of the wastewater currently treated at the Point Loma WWTP.
+The proposed project would generate 120,485-54,158 gallons of wastewater per day, representing 0.00080.0002% of the wastewater currently treated at the Point Loma WWTP.
 Thus, the proposed project would not significantly impact the treatment plant's ability to serve the project's demand in addition to its existing commitments.

 According to the City of San Diego General Plan Public Facilities, Services, and Safety Element, the City's wastewater treatment system (which includes the Point Loma WWTP and two water reclamation plants) has sufficient capacity to meet the projected needs of the San Diego Metropolitan Wastewater Department's service area through at least 2020 (City of San Diego 2015).
-As stated above, the proposed project's wastewater demand represents 0.0008% of the Point Loma WWTP's current treatment levels.
-Although the proposed project's buildout date is 2025, after the General Plan's capacity projections, the small proportion of the City's total wastewater generation represented by the proposed project would be unlikely to contribute to capacity issues.
+As stated above, the proposed project's wastewater demand represents 0.00080.0002% of the Point Loma WWTP's current treatment levels.-Although the proposed project's buildout date is 2025, after the General Plan's capacity projections, With the proposed project's buildout date of 2020 and the small proportion of the City's total wastewater generation represented by the proposed project, development of the proposed project would be unlikely to contribute to capacity issues.